2022 AIME I Solutions

 Solution:

-The internal bisectors from and meet at so the acute angle between the two splitting lines is forcing The law of cosines gives Set so and are roots of requiring to be a perfect square Then and writing and turns the condition into The triangle inequality and restrict and checking these, only works, with
+The internal bisectors from and meet at so the acute angle between the two splitting lines is forcing The law of cosines gives Set so and and are roots of requiring to be a perfect square Then divides and divides writing and turns the condition into The triangle inequality and restrict and checking these, only works, with

 So and giving — a valid triangle.
 The perimeter is